 These smoothie essentials are packed with vitamins and minerals.
 That’s not even the most exciting aspect.

-Persons who ate a lot of flavonoids, such as those found in blueberries and strawberries, had lower BMI rises over a 14-year period than people who didn’t eat berries, according to a 2016 study.
+Persons who ate a lot of flavonoids, such as those found in blueberries and strawberries, had lower BMI rises over 14 years than people who didn’t eat berries, according to a 2016 study.

 Men who ate an egg for breakfast instead of a bagel were less hungry and ate less during the day, according to a 2010 study.